 The way we speak, eat, breath and sleep are all affected by our oral health.
 But so are serious health problems.
 In fact, poor oral health has been linked to heart disease, diabetes, and other chronic conditions.

-As you can see, having a good oral hygiene regimen can have significant implications on the quality of your life.
-And any good oral hygiene regimen starts with brushing.
+As you can see, having a good oral hygiene regime can have significant implications on the quality of your life.
+And any good oral hygiene regime starts with brushing.

 How to Correctly Brush Your Teeth

-- Brush two to three times per day, this is the cornerstone of any good oral hygiene regimen.
+- Brush two to three times per day, this is the cornerstone of any good oral hygiene regime.

 - You must brush correctly.
 Incorrect brushing can lead to bad breath, plaque build-up, and gum disease.
 To brush correctly use short strokes and be sure to brush all areas of your teeth.
 Front, back, and the chewing surfaces.

 - Always use fluoride toothpaste.